-When you arrive, you will report to an area called ‘extras holding.’
+When you arrive, you will report to an area called ‘BG holding.’
 There you will fill-out the necessary paperwork to be paid for the day.
-Please make sure you have your social insurance number, driver’s license and Manitoba health numbers with you.
+Please make sure you have your Social Insurance Number (SIN), driver’s license and Manitoba health numbers with you.
 Minors will give their date of birth and Manitoba health number.
-It’s a good idea to write them out on one piece of paper and bring it with you to show our wrangler.
+It’s a good idea to write them out on one piece of paper and bring it with you to show our BG wrangler.

-Then you will be processed through the hair, make-up and wardrobe departments.
-Please remember you are playing a character and the crew knows what is the best look for the film!
+Then you will be processed through the hair, make-up and wardrobe departments (if required) Please remember you are playing a character and the crew knows what is the best look for the film!
 Do not alter your hair, make-up or costume once you are completed.

-Cell phones and pagers are allowed in the extras holding area only.
+Cell phones and pagers are allowed in the BG Holding area only.
 They must be turned off prior to going to set.